JumbleBumble/External-Youtube-Player/README.md

 Audio Filter Example: `Slipknot:nightcore:compand:setrate=*1.5:reverb=0.8,0.3:lofi:slow:chiptune:bitcrush=5:swirl=5:duration=5`

 Search from file - Lets you search with a saved file (Such as using something as the audio filter example with a sizeable list of filters or artists).
-All you have to do is create a txt file named `runfile` then to run that you just type `jrunfile` into the search box and press enter.
+All you have to do is create a txt file named `runfile` (Must be placed in same directory as exe or source) then to run that you just type `jrunfile` into the search box and press enter.
 You can also make multiple of these files by adding a name to the end such as `runfilerock` and you can access that specific file using `jrunfile+rock`